Bound Book and Microfilm Scanning for Presidential Libraries

 “Voluminous and may be interesting”

-Opened in 2013, the Fred W. Smith National Library for the Study of George Washington is located in Mount Vernon, Va. on President Washington’s family estate, Mount Vernon.
+Opened in 2013, the Fred W. Smith National Library for the Study of George Washington is located in Mount Vernon, Virginia, on President Washington’s family estate, Mount Vernon.
 The first President of the United States had long thought to preserve his work in a similar manner, stating in a 1797 letter to James McHenry, “I have not houses to build, except one, which I must erect for the accommodation and security of my military, civil and private papers, which are voluminous and may be interesting.”1

-Crowley Imaging was selected to scan 15 volumes from Mount Vernon’s Special Collections.
+Crowley was selected to scan 15 volumes from Mount Vernon’s Special Collections.
 The volumes, dating from 1774, included music books, diaries, ledgers and account books.

 Fred W. Smith National Library special collections librarian Michele Lee noted that “The materials in this collection are often requested by researchers because they document the daily routine of life at Mount Vernon or life for the Washington family.
 Due to their fragile nature, they have been subject to very limited access over the years.
 This digitization effort allows researchers to obtain the content needed to explore the Washington family and Mount Vernon while preserving the originals for generations to come.”